-Sailing catamaran vs monohull sailboats – Pros & Cons
+Sailing catamaran vs monohull sailboat – Pros & Cons

 Although no one knows when the first sailboat was built, archeologists have found remains of primitive canoe-like vessels dating back to ancient Egypt and Mesopotamia.